TomasHubelbauer/js-qr-scanner-library-comparison/README.md

 I might also consider adding `@` version suffixes to directory names to support testing multiple versions of the same library if there is a need for that in the future.

+## To-Do

+Hook up Instascan in some way which allows scanning `video` element as that is the only thing it will accept.